Suicide And Substance Abuse

 Opioids And Suicide

 Of all addictions, perhaps none is more likely to result in suicide than opioid addiction.
 In 2015, over 33,000 Americans died from opioids.
 Due to the nature of overdose, it is impossible to know how many of these deaths were accidental and how many were suicides.
 Men with an opioid use disorder were twice as likely to fall victim to suicide, and women with an opioid use disorder were eight times as likely to fall victim to suicide.
 Opioid use is associated with a 40%-60% increased likelihood of suicidal thought, and a 75% increased likelihood of suicide attempt.
 Some studies suggest that opioid and injection drug users are 13 times as likely to die by suicide.

 Suicide Warning Signs

 Every person who contemplates suicide is dramatically different, as are the warning signs they exhibit.
-Some exhibit many “classic” warning signs for a long period of time before committing suicide, and some exhibit essentially no warning signs publicly.
+Some exhibit many “classic” warning signs for a long period of time before falling victim to suicide, and some exhibit essentially no warning signs publicly.
 It is very rare that any one person will exhibit a full range of warning signs, and many who exhibit warning signs never attempt, much less fall victim to, suicide.

 The most common warning signs for suicide include: